Laserworks/diy/_posts/2015-07-29-share-messages-with-kindle-on-fridge.markdown

 ![Share Messages via Kindle on Fridge]({{site.baseurl}}/images/2015-07-29-share-messages-with-kindle-on-fridge/kindle-emails.svg "Share Messages via Kindle on Fridge")

+<span style=" background-color: yellow; padding: 10px; font-weight: 800 !important">All the source code below is in [this repository](https://github.com/petervojtek/email-to-kindle-on-fridge).</span>

 ### Step 1: Send Email to myfridge@gmail.com

 First you need to create a new email account for your fridge kindle on gmail.com, e.g., `myfridge@gmail.com`.
 Whoever sends an email to `myfridge@gmail.com` will get his email displayed on your fridge.